-The Auditor conducted twelve random custody staff interviews and three targeted interviews (Security Staff who act as First Responders) regarding his/her role as a First

-Responder to an allegation of sexual abuse.
+The Auditor conducted twelve random custody staff interviews and three targeted interviews (Security Staff who act as First Responders) regarding his/her role as a First Responder to an allegation of sexual abuse.
 The Custody Staff Members provided specific details of their responsibilities as a First Responder.
 These responsibilities include separating the victim and abuser, safeguarding the inmate victim, preserving, and protecting the crime scene, requesting that the alleged victim not take any actions that could destroy physical evidence, ensuring the alleged abuser does not take any actions, which would destroy physical evidence, and to immediately notify the Operations Lieutenant.

 In addition, each Custody Staff Member acknowledged the importance of the agency's response protocol to a sexual abuse allegation as well as his or her role as a First Responder.
 Every Staff Member interviewed articulated in detail the responsibilities of a First Responder and the importance of his/her responsibility when responding to an incident of sexual abuse or sexual harassment.

-The Auditor requested interviews with inmates who reported an incident of sexual abuse.
-The facility provided the Auditor with documentation showing only one allegation of sexual abuse was reported during the auditing period and the inmate was no longer in custody at FCI La Tuna.
-Therefore, inmates in this targeted category were not interviewed.
-Upon review of the policy, documentation, and upon completion of the interviews, FCI La Tuna demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.
+The Auditor requested interviews with inmates who reported an incident of sexual abuse, and the facility provided the Auditor with documentation showing only one inmate who reported an incident of sexual abuse was in custody at FCI Safford.
+The Auditor interviewed the inmate and inquired to him, after reporting, if the facility allowed them to contact anyone.
+The inmate denied reporting an incident of sexual abuse and refused to provide any further details.

+Upon review of the policy, documentation, and upon completion of the interviews, FCI Safford demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.

 115.65 Coordinated response

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Documents:

-BOP Program Statement 5324.12, Sexually Abusive Behavior Prevention & Intervention Program
+BOP Program Statement 5324.12, Sexually Abusive Behavior Prevention &

+Intervention Program

-BOP FCI La Tuna Response Protocol
+BOP FCI Safford Response Protocol

-Interviews conducted with:

-Warden

-Warden